 In some cases, headaches in children are caused by an infection, high levels of stress or anxiety, or minor head trauma.
-That's why it's important to pay attention to your child's headache symptoms and to consult a doctor if the headache worsens or occurs frequently.
-Headaches in children can usually be treated with over-the-counter pain medications and other lifestyle and home measures.
+It's important to pay attention to your child's headache symptoms and consult a doctor if the headache worsens or occurs frequently.
+Headaches in children usually can be treated with over-the-counter pain medications and other lifestyle measures.

 In general, though, certain symptoms tend to fall more frequently under certain categories.

-Telltale signs in younger children may include withdrawal from regular play and a desire to sleep more.
+Younger children may withdraw from regular play and want to sleep more.
 Tension-type headaches can last from 30 minutes to several days.